 For more information regarding major requirements for the Annenberg School of Journalism, please visit the USC Catalogue.

-School of Journalism faculty members are among the top professionals in their fields.
-They include renowned researchers, Pulitzer Prize-winning journalists, Emmy Award and Peabody Award-winning broadcast journalists, and leaders in fields including government, advertising and public relations.
+USC Annenberg faculty members are among the top scholars and professionals in their fields.
+They include renowned researchers, Pulitzer Prize and Emmy Award winning journalists, and leaders in fields including law, education, publishing, government, advertising and public relations.
 Students at USC Annenberg learn from the best and graduate with a range of experiences and contacts that will be of great value throughout their careers.

-All undergraduate journalism majors are required to meet with a USC Annenberg undergraduate adviser each semester to review degree requirements and plan their journalism major progress.
-Students must use their USC email accounts to receive advisement information, scholarship announcements and other academic-related announcements.
+All undergraduate communication majors are required to meet with a USC Annenberg undergraduate adviser each semester to review degree requirements and plan their communication major progress.
+Students must use their USC email accounts to receive advisement and academic information.

 USC Annenberg Career Development